Charles-Roro/Charles-Roro/README.md

   _Setting up a deception system using Microsoft Azure_ → [Azure Honeypot](https://github.com/Charles-Roro/ManningAzureHoneypot.git)
 - **📊 Multi-Cloud Fake App (Website) for Wazuh Monitoring**
   _Using Terraform, Snyk, Ansible, Nmap, and Wazuh for security insights_ → [Using Terraform, Snyk, Ansible, Nmap, and Wazuh](https://github.com/Charles-Roro/Honeyapp.git)

 ---

-### 🔄 **CI/CD & DevSecOps**
-- **🔁 CI/CD Pipeline with AWS & Docker**
-  _Integrating Terraform with Snyk, SonarQube, and Jenkins for security scanning_ → [Using Terraform along with Snyk, SonarQube, and Jenkins to check code for bugs and vulnerabilities](https://github.com/Charles-Roro/CI-CD-AWS-pipeline.git)

----